 which reveals that the Toeplitz matrix S is rank deficient.
-By solving the above system, we retrieve the $u_k$ 's and therefore the locations $t_k$ .
-Given the locations, the weights $a_k$ are then obtained by solving a system of linear equations.
-Notice that the problem can be solved only when $P \ge 2K - 1$ .
+By solving the above system, we retrieve the u_k 's and therefore the locations t_k .
+Given the locations, the weights a_k are then obtained by solving a system of linear equations.
+Notice that the problem can be solved only when $P \ge 2K - 1$.

 We thus conclude that perfect reconstruction of a stream of Diracs is possible with any kernel able to reproduce exponentials or polynomials.
-The reconstruction procedure is the same, the only difference is in the choice of the coefficients $c{n,m}$ , which depends on the properties of the chosen kernel.
+The reconstruction procedure is the same, the only difference is in the choice of the coefficients $c{n,m}$, which depends on the properties of the chosen kernel.

-Other FRI signals can be sampled and reconstructed using the same procedures.
-FRI signals that can be sampled and perfectly reconstructed include piecewise polynomial and piecewise sinusoidal signals [3], [4], [12], multidimensional signals [13], [14] and signals that have a sparse representation in a basis [15].
+Other FRI signals that can be sampled and perfectly reconstructed using the same procedure include piecewise polynomial and piecewise sinusoidal signals [3], [4], [11], multidimensional signals [12], [13] and signals that have a sparse representation in a basis [14].